 We calculate Free Cash Flow to Firm as NOPAT -/+ Change in Invested Capital.
 Our methodology is different than normal convention due to our use of modern valuation methods as the backbone of our data offering.
-You can explore Valuation, which shows the calculation being calculated or take a look at this presentation that influenced our calculation.
+You can take a look at this presentation that influenced our calculation.

 Return on Invested Capital:

 ROIC it is NOPAT / (Invested Capital t + Invested Capital t+1) / 2.